Cannabis Micronutrients: Essential Plant-Growth Guide

 What Are Micronutrients and Why Are They Important?

 Micronutrients, though needed in minute concentrations compared to their macronutrient counterparts, are crucial for the intricate physiological processes in cannabis plants.
-They aid in critical functions such as chlorophyll production, resistance to pests, and the regulation of growth hormones.
+They aid in critical functions such as chlorophyll production, resistance to pests, and regulating growth hormones.

 The Distinction Between Macronutrients and Micronutrients